SpaceX Starlink launch: How to watch Falcon 9 hit a big milestone tonight

 The first stage of the Falcon 9 rocket is set to make its seventh flight, which would be a record for rocket recycling for the company.
 The booster previously flew on four Starlink missions and a pair of larger telecom satellite launches.

-Originally, the Starlink launch was set to take place just ten hours after liftoff of the Sentinel 6 mission, but was pushed back a day.
+Originally, the Starlink launch was set to take place just 10 hours after liftoff of the Sentinel 6 mission, but was pushed back a couple of days.

 Discuss: SpaceX Starlink launch: How to watch Falcon 9 hit a big milestone tonight